Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Modeling the electronic structure of

-The calculation was performed for the particular antiferromagnetically ordered state termed the hexagonal order of the first kind (HOFK), determined for Co$_{1/3}$NbS$_2$ by neutron scattering a long time ago\cite{Parkin1983}.
+The calculation was performed for the particular antiferromagnetically ordered state termed the {\it hexagonal order of the first kind} (HOFK), determined for Co$_{1/3}$NbS$_2$ by neutron scattering a long time ago \cite{Parkin1983}.
 The first Brillouin zone appropriate for this state is six-fold smaller than the first Brillouin zone of 2H-NbS$_2$ and significantly smaller than the $k$-vector range covered by experimental scans.
-For this reason, as well as to account for the signal variation in $k$-space introduced by "super-structuring" induced by intercalation, the "unfolding" procedure is applied to the DFT-calculated spectra before comparing them to our ARPES results.
+For this reason, as well as to account for the signal variation in $k$-space introduced by {\it super-structuring} induced by intercalation, the DFT-calculated spectra are {\it unfolded} into the first Brillouin zone of 2H-NbS2 before comparing them to our ARPES results.
 As usual, the unfolding determines the spectral weights in the extended $k$-space range based on the calculated wavefunctions.

-We confine our comparison to the energy range of approximately 1 eV below the Fermi level, dominantly covered by bands originating from Nb and Co orbitals.
-We choose to make the unfolding starting from the faithful tight-binding (TB) parametrization of the DFT-calculated bands, obtained by using the Wannier90 code\cite{Wannier902014, SIref}.
+We confine our comparison to the energy range of approximately 1 eV below and above the Fermi level, dominantly covered by bands originating from Nb orbitals, but also include the lowest Co-dominated bands, starting at approximately 1 eV above the Fermi level (see Appendix, Fig.~\ref{Lfig12}) .
+We choose to make the unfolding starting from the tight-binding (TB) parametrization of the DFT-calculated bands, obtained by using the Wannier90 code \cite{Wannier902014, SIref}.
 The unfolding procedure essentially follows the one outlined in Ref. \onlinecite{Wu2017}, with the in-house code developed for the occasion.
 The choice of using the effective tight-binding approach has some advantages.
-First, the TB parameters have direct physical significance, especially when only a few are required to shape the bands rather well.
-Second, the bands calculated for 2H-NbS$_2$ and Co$_{1/3}$NbS$_2$ can be easily compared through these parameters.
+First, the TB parameters have direct physical significance, especially when only a few are required to shape the bands.
+Second, the properties of the bands calculated for 2H-NbS$_2$ and Co$_{1/3}$NbS$_2$ can be easily compared through these parameters.
 Finally, the differences between calculated and measured spectra can be explored by adjusting these parameters, possibly leading to improved electronic modeling of the material.